 Please Keep In Mind

-During certain times of the academic year, a response to a Request for Special/ADA Accommodation may take up to two weeks.
+During certain times of the academic year, a response to a Request for ADA/Accommodations may take up to two weeks.

 Renewing Your Request for Future Terms

 Approved accommodations are only approved until the end of the Housing Agreement period in which they were requested.
-For example, an approved accommodation request for Fall 2021/Spring 2022 is approved for the Fall 2021 and Spring 2022 academic terms only.
-A Request for Special/ADA Accommodation must be submitted for each future academic year for consideration and approval.
+For example, an approved accommodation request for Fall 2022/Spring 2023 is approved for the Fall 2022 and Spring 2023 academic terms only.
+A Request for ADA/Accommodations must be submitted for each future academic year for consideration and approval.

 If the accommodation requested for a future term is the same as that approved for a previous term and the documentation provided for is less than three years old, new documentation is not required.
 The documentation already on file with Residential Living & Learning will be used for the accommodation request.